 When a motorcycle accident happens in Pomona, the victim needs to know their rights and how they can receive compensation for the losses they suffered.
 Recovery from most vehicle accidents starts with the insurance claim filing process, as every driver in the state is legally required to have personal auto insurance.
 However, when insurance cannot cover their total damages, or when a driver at fault lacks insurance, the injured driver must file a claim to recover outstanding damages.

-The attorneys at Belgum, Fry & Van Allen have extensive professional experience handling personal injury claims in Pomona, including those arising from motorcycle accidents and other motor vehicle collisions.
+The attorneys at Belgum, Fry & Van Allen have extensive professional experience handling personal injury claims in Pomona, including those arising from motorcycle accidents, car accidents, truck accidents, pedestrain accidents and other motor vehicle collisions.
 If another driver’s negligence or intentional misbehavior behind the wheel caused injuries and economic losses, you could seek accountability and compensation for the damages you suffered.
 Our team is ready to provide the legal counsel you need to navigate your recovery process successfully.

 Every driver is legally required to have auto insurance that includes at least $15,000 in bodily injury liability coverage for a single person, at least $30,000 in total accident liability coverage, and at least $5,000 in property damage liability coverage.
 Drivers are also strongly encouraged, but not legally required, to purchase additional coverage for uninsured drivers.
 The state has one of the highest rates of uninsured drivers in the country, and if the driver who caused your accident does not have insurance, you can file a claim against your own policy if you have this coverage option.